 What if I am unhappy with the Progress Committee’s decision?

 You may be able to appeal against the Progress Committee’s decision if you can show one of the grounds for appeal — please read the SRC Advice Centre’s academic appeals webpage for more information about this.

-If you are currently studying on a taught postgraduate course you will not be subject a Progress Committee.
+If you are currently studying on a taught postgraduate course you will normally not be subject to a Progress Committee.
 In most cases, if (after any re-sits) you have not achieved a Grade Point Average of 12.0 or higher you will be discontinued from the course.
 This means you will not be permitted to progress to the dissertation part of the course, and instead offered either a Postgraduate Diploma or Certificate (depending on your results to date).
 If you would like any more advice or information on this you should speak to your Course Convenor or the SRC Advice Centre.